rsokl/Learning_Python/README.md

 I have posted a number of "To-Do" tasks in this project's [issues](https://github.com/LLrsokl/BWSI_2018/issues) page, and I will be adding to these as this project progresses.
 Included are requests for proofreading and exercises.
 General feedback on content is also hugely valuable, so feel free to open a new issue to provide your feedback on any of the material.

 [Here is a nice Markdown "cheat sheet"](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) for looking up how to make tables, code-blocks, etc., in Markdown.

+### Making a Pull Request
+If you want to submit a change to some of the content (e.g. correcting typos), do the following:
+1. Clone this repository
+2. Create a new branch, appropriately named for whatever task you are performing
+3. Check out your new branch and commit any changes you make to it
+4. Push your branch: `git push origin <your_branch_name>` (you should have permission to do this, if you are added as a "contributor" to this project)
+5. Create a [Pull Request](https://help.github.com/articles/creating-a-pull-request/)) from your branch into the master branch.

 # Text Contents (Subject to Change)